Overview

 • Medications for diabetes (Antidiabetes drugs) interacts with DAMIANA

-Damiana might decrease blood sugar.
-Diabetes medications are also used to lower blood sugar.
-Taking damiana along with diabetes medications might cause your blood sugar to go too low.
+Damiana might lower blood sugar levels.
+Taking damiana along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 Dosing

-The appropriate dose of damiana depends on several factors such as the user's age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for damiana.
+There isn't enough reliable information to know what an appropriate dose of damiana might be.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.
+Be sure to follow relevant directions on product labels and consult a healthcare professional before using.

 View References